Skip to content

 Imbabura is home to a diverse array of birds, both native and migratory.
 From majestic eagles soaring high in the sky to the bright flashes of hummingbirds hovering in the garden, Imbabura is a bird-lovers paradise.

-With its lush forests, high volcanic peaks, crystal clear lakes, and abundant wetlands, it provides a great habitat for a variety of species.
+Its lush forests, high volcanic peaks, crystal clear lakes, and abundant wetlands provide an excellent habitat for various species.
 More than 500 species of birds have been recorded in Imbabura, making it one of the most biodiverse regions in the world.

 1. Black-bellied Whistling Duck